This guide explains how the Cookie Matching Service enables you to

 To do cookie matching without using the Cookie Matching Service, embed the

-field in the BidRequest
+google_user_id field in the BidRequest.
+This way,

-can be extracted from the BidRequest
+the google_user_id can be extracted from the BidRequest

 and not from the redirect URL to which the Cookie Matching Service inserts

-.
-By avoiding redirects, you also reduce thelikelihood of the cookie match request timing out, as from the user navigating
+likelihood of the cookie match request timing out, as from the user navigating

 away from the page for example.